storybookjs/react-native/addons/addon-contexts/README.md

 export const contexts = [
   {
-    icon: 'box',              // <- icon used in the Storybook toolbar
+    icon: 'box',            // a icon displayed in the Storybook toolbar to control contextual props
-    title: 'Themes',
+    title: 'Themes',        // an unique name of a contextual environment
-    components: [             // <- an array contains a chain of component wrappers /* SCThemeProvider, */
+    components: [           // an array of components that is going to be injected to wrap stories /* SCThemeProvider, */
       /* MuiThemeProvider, */
     ],
-    params: [                 // <- params is an array of list to allow switching contextual props dynamically { name: 'Light Theme', props: { theme: light } }, { name: 'Dark Theme', props: { theme: dark }, default: true }, ],
+    params: [               // an array of params contains a set of predefined `props` for `components` { name: 'Light Theme', props: { theme: light } }, { name: 'Dark Theme', props: { theme: dark }, default: true }, ],
     options: {
-      deep: false,            // <- true to inject props to all components; false to only the first
+      deep: false,          // pass the `props` deeply into all wrapping components
-      disable: false,         // <- true to ignore the whole context;
+      disable: false,       // disable this contextual environment completely
-      cancelable: false,      // <- true to give an option to opt-out (unwrap) temporarily in toolbar menu },
+      cancelable: false,    // allow this contextual environment to be opt-out optionally in toolbar },
   },
-  /* ... */                   // <- multiple contexts setups are supported
+  /* ... */                 // multiple contexts setups are supported
 ];
 ```